-• The statistical difference for anthracite is significant for some parts of the time series as some consumption falls below the reporting thresholds, such as residential usage.
+The statistical difference for anthracite is significant for some parts of the time series as some consumption falls below the reporting thresholds, such as residential usage.
+Additionally, some anthracite is exported blended with other bituminous coal, and reported with the other fuel.